+Parameter Description Setting Comment TOFF Off time.
+This setting controls the duration of the slow decay time and limits the maximum chopper frequency.
+For most applications an off time within the range of 5μs to 20μs will fit.
+If the value is 0, the MOSFETs are all shut off and 0 1 15 Chopper off.
+Off time setting.
+A setting in the range of 2-5 is recommended for the motor can freewheel.
+A value of 1 to 15 sets the number of system clock cycles in the slow decay phase to: $N{CLK} = (TOFF \cdot 32) + 12$ The SD-Time is $t = \frac{1}{f{CLK}} \cdot N{CLK}$ SpreadCycle, higher values for classic chopper.

 Parameter Description Setting Comment

-TOFF Off time.
-This setting controls the duration of the 0 Chopper off.

-slow decay time and limits the maximum 1 15 Off time setting.

-chopper frequency.
-For most applications an off (1 will work with

-time within the range of 5μs to 20μs will fit. minimum blank time

-If the value is 0, the MOSFETs are all shut off and of 24 clocks.)

-the motor can freewheel.

-A value of 1 to 15 sets the number of system

-clock cycles in the slow decay phase to:

-$N{CLK} = (TOFF \cdot 32) + 12$

-The SD-Time is

-$t = \frac{1}{f{CLK}} \cdot N{CLK}$

-Parameter Description Setting Comment

-TBL Blanking time.
+sw on app hig Blanking time.
 This time needs to cover the switching event and the duration of the ringing on the sense resistor.
 For most low-current applications, a setting of 16 or 24 is good.
 For high-current applications, a setting of 36 or 54 may be required.
-0 16 system clock cycles
+16 system clock cycles

 24 system clock cycles

 36 system clock cycles

 54 system clock cycles

-CHM Chopper mode bit 0 spreadCycle mode
+CHM Chopper mode bit 0 SpreadCycle mode

 1 Constant off time

 mode

-9.1 spreadCycle Mode
+9.1 SpreadCycle Chopper

-The spreadCycle chopper algorithm (pat.fil.) is a precise and simple to use chopper mode which automatically determines the optimum length for the fast-decay phase.
+The SpreadCycle (patented) chopper algorithm is a precise and simple to use chopper mode which automatically determines the optimum length for the fast-decay phase.
+The SpreadCycle will provide superior microstepping quality even with default settings.
 Several parameters are available to optimize the chopper to the application.